Chaotic diffusion of the fundamental frequencies in the Solar System: Estimation of probability density functions

-where $u_t$ and $\psi_t$ are the normalized velocity of the ball and the phase of the moving wall right before the $t^{\text{th}}$ collision, respectively; the stochastic parameter of the system $M$ is chosen here to be $10^4$.
-The system is studied in the region of large-scale chaos.
-Our sample is obtained by evolving Eq. \ref{eq:Fermi} from $n=10^3$ initial conditions.
-The initial conditions $u_0, \psi_0$ are drawn from uniform distributions on $[90-10^{-5},90+10^{-5}]$ and $[0, 2\pi]$, respectively; then they sorted by ascending value of $\psi_0$.
-The sorting step is imperative to quantify the sample dependence as the initially-ordered neighboring solutions still tend to be correlated afterward and the autocorrelation function can be calculated from ordered samples.
-Large initial phase variation will guarantee that chaotic diffusion will be immediately perceptible and the PDF of the velocity will center around its initial distribution.
-At each time $t$, we compute the KDE of the sample with the bandwidth $BW_{1/3}$.
-The KDE uncertainty is estimated by applying the MBB 400 times with the same parameters specified above (Eqs. \ref{eq:l_corr}-\ref{eq:k_bw}).
-The whole process is then repeated 300 times with different sets of initial conditions.
-In the Fermi Map experiment, the true analytical form of the density is not available, a numerical ``true'' density, which is obtained by calculating the KDE with bandwidth $BW_{1/5}$ from a $n=10^6$ sample, is used instead to assess the validity of the MBB uncertainty estimation.
-From this ``true'' density and the KDEs from 300 samples, we are able to determine the true confidence band (Eq. \ref{eq:CI_true}-\ref{eq:CB_true}).
+where $u_t$ and $\psi_t$ are the normalized velocity of the ball and the phase of the moving wall right before the $t^{\text{th}}$ collision, respectively; the stochastic parameter of the system $M$ was chosen here to be $10^4$.
+The system was studied in the region of large-scale chaos.
+Our sample was obtained by evolving Eq. \ref{eq:Fermi} from $n=10^3$ initial conditions.
+The initial conditions, $u_0$ and $\psi_0$, are drawn from uniform distributions on $[90-10^{-5},90+10^{-5}]$ and $[0, 2\pi]$, respectively; they were then sorted by ascending value of $\psi_0$.
+The sorting step is imperative for quantifying the sample dependence as the initially ordered neighboring solutions still tend to be correlated afterward and the autocorrelation function can be calculated from ordered samples.
+Large initial phase variation will guarantee that chaotic diffusion is immediately perceptible and that the PDF of the velocity will center around its initial distribution.
+At each time $t$, we computed the KDE of the sample with the bandwidth $BW_{1/3}$.
+The KDE uncertainty was estimated by applying the MBB 400 times with the same parameters specified above (Eqs. \ref{eq:l_corr}-\ref{eq:k_bw}).
+The whole process was then repeated 300 times with different sets of initial conditions.
+In the Fermi map experiment, the true analytical form of the density is not available.
+A numerical ``true'' density, which is obtained by calculating the KDE with bandwidth $BW_{1/5}$ from an $n=10^6$ sample, was used instead to assess the validity of the MBB uncertainty estimation.
+From this ``true'' density and the KDEs from 300 samples, we were able to determine the true CB (Eqs. \ref{eq:CI_true}-\ref{eq:CB_true}).